Trundle/andy.hammerhartes.de/content/formalizing-systems.rst

 =======

-The fact that the model execution completes without any error creates a dilemma: the switch from *processing* to *completed* is always observed, but the starting point of this post was that sometimes the switch isn’t observed.
+The fact that the model execution completes without any error creates a dilemma: the switch from *pending* to *completed* is always observed, but the starting point of this post was that sometimes the switch isn’t observed.
 So either the specification doesn’t model one of the involved components such as Cassandra correctly or the implementation of progress handler doesn’t follow the